Universal Basic Income: A Bold Economic Safety Net or a Costly Gamble?

 - Regular – Typically distributed monthly.

-How Would UBI Be Funded?
+How Would Universal Basic Income Be Funded?

 Potential funding mechanisms include: